Attending a BC Virtual Visit Appointment

 Note: The icon will be visible if joining your visit from the desktop, web browser, or iOS application.

-What to do if your appointment is accidentally disconnected
+What to do if your visit is accidentally disconnected

-If you end the call by mistake, click the link in your appointment email or SMS text message to re-join.
-If that doesn’t work, contact your provider’s office and ask them to send you another appointment invitation.
+If you end the call by mistake, click the link in your visit email or SMS text message to re-join.
+If that doesn’t work, contact your provider’s office and ask them to send you another visit invitation.

 If your provider ends the call by mistake, stay in the Virtual Waiting Room until they re-join.